mysql/mysql-shell-plugins/gui/extension/README.md

 ### Features Include

 - Database Connection Manager:
-  - Management of database connections to MySQL Server and MySQL Database Service (MDS) instances.
+  - Management of database connections to MySQL Server and MySQL Database Service (MHS) instances.
   - Browse through schema catalog
-  - Dump schemas and load schemas with support for MDS instances
+  - Dump schemas and load schemas with support for MHS instances
   - Open DB Editor for a database connection
   - Open MySQL Shell GUI Console for a database connection
 - Oracle Cloud Infrastructure (OCI) Browser
   - Support for standard OCI profile configuration
   - Browse OCI compartments, MySQL DB Systems, Bastions, Compute Instances, and Load Balancers
   - Start/Stop operations for MySQL DB Systems
-  - Creation of OCI Bastions and tunneled connections to MDS instance on private OCI networks
+  - Creation of OCI Bastions and tunneled connections to MHS instance on private OCI networks
 - DB Editor to work with live database connections:
   - Notebook Interface
   - Support for SQL, TypeScript, and JavaScript to work with the database